ziporah/dual_chan_pkt_fwd/README.md

 [WARNING] This is bleeding edge development so do not expect clean coding, but it has been working for a while now.
 Lots of things still to do.

+Also have a look at my log where i write something about TTN, LoRa and domoticz from time to time: https://hansboksem.wordpress.com/

 Added new Features
 ------------------